-- 3.5 The current statutory development plan is the Joint Core Strategy and Development Management Development Plan Document (Joint DPD), adopted in November 2011, which comprises the: - Core Strategy, which sets out a spatial vision, strategic objectives, a planning and development strategy and a monitoring and implementation framework for achieving delivery; and - Development Management policies, which set out criteria against which all applications for development and use of land or buildings will be assessed. - 3.6 All other DPD's prepared by the council, or on behalf of the council, must be done so in conformity with the Joint DPD.
+- 3.5 The current statutory development plan is the Joint Core Strategy and Development Management Development Plan Document (Joint DPD), adopted in November 2011., which comprises the: The Joint DPD is made up of the: - Core Strategy, which sets out a spatial vision, strategic objectives, a planning and development strategy and a monitoring and implementation framework for achieving delivery; and - Development Management policies, which set out criteria against which all applications for development and use of land or buildings will be assessed. - 3.6 All other DPD's prepared by the council, or on behalf of the council, documents forming part of, and sitting underneath, the Joint DPD, such as Neighbourhood Plans and Supplementary Planning Documents, must be done so prepared in conformity with the Joint DPD. it.

-Saved UDP policies
+Saved Unitary Development Plan policies

-- 3.7 Oldham Council adopted the Unitary Development Plan (UDP) on 14 July 2006.
-The UDP policies were automatically 'saved' for a period of three years under the 2004 Act.
-The Secretary of State, in May 2009, agreed to extend the life of the UDP policies (for an unspecified period of time) until they are replaced by the relevant part of the Local Plan. - 3.8 Most of the 'saved' policies have now been superseded by the Joint DPD, GM Waste Plan and GM Minerals Plan. - 3.9 The UDP policies that remain 'saved' at present are listed in Appendix 1 and include 'saved' site allocations for housing, mixed-use, business, industry and warehousing. - 3.10 Following a review of the existing Local Plan the remaining saved UDP policies, including those which are site specific, will be replaced or discontinued where appropriate.
+3.7 Oldham Council adopted the Unitary Development Plan (UDP) on 14 July 2006.
+At the time the UDP policies were automatically 'saved' for a period of three years under the 2004 Planning Act.
+The Secretary of State, in May 2009, agreed to extend the life of the UDP policies (for an unspecified period of time) until they are replaced by the relevant part of the Local Plan.

+- 3.8 Most of the 'saved' UDP policies have now been superseded by the Joint DPD, the GM Waste Plan and the GM Minerals Plan. - 3.9 The UDP policies There are however, a small number of UDP policies that remain 'saved' at present as part of the Local Plan and these are listed in Appendix 1. and include 'saved' site allocations for housing, mixed-use, business, industry and warehousing. - 3.10 Following a review of the existing Local Plan the remaining saved UDP policies, including those which are site specific, will be replaced or discontinued where appropriate or not taken forward.